 The maximum number of born children through egg donation from the same egg donor is 10.

-Embryo donation in Greece
+IVF with embryo donation in Greece

 Embryo donation is possible and usually turns out to be more affordable than egg donation.
 However, patients interested in embryo donation in Greece should prepare for a six to twelve-month wait.